jingshaq/snap-decision/design.md

 # Design Document: Qt Model for Image Hierarchy Display

 ## Concept
-Organizes images into a hierarchy based on locations and high speed bursts.
+Organizes images into a hierarchy based on time, location, and scenes.

 ## Key Components
 - ImageDescription Struct for image metadata.